Foam choices: Matching the foam to the fuel

 Class A foam, first developed in the 1980s, combined water and foaming detergent surfactants for firefighting in wildland settings.
 The mechanism of extinguishment was, and is, improved fuel hydration.
 Class A foam breaks down the surface tension of water which in turn enables the water to better penetrate the surface of the fuel.

-Compressed Air Foams takes Class A foam solution performance to a new level through the addition of compressed air.
+Compressed air foam systems (CAFS) takes Class A foam solution performance to a new level through the addition of compressed air.
 Adding the compressed air to the foam solution dramatically increases the number and quality of the air bubbles in the foam — more and better bubbles is what quality foam is all about.

 The compressed air also enhances stream reach and residence time — the time that the manufactured foam adheres to its target — making it ideal for structural exposure protection or wildland fuel pretreatment.